fls-bioinformatics-core/RnaChipIntegrator/README.markdown

 (If neither or both `--chip`/`--rna` are specified then all analyses are performed.)

-*   `--xls`: output an XLS spreadsheet in addition to other files
 *   `--project=<name>`: set a basename to be used for output files from the analyses; see the section on _Output files_ below.
 *   `--debug`: produce screen output for each analysis.